szelingtan/tp/docs/UserGuide.md

 ### Removing all medication from a patient : `unprescribe`

-Remove all medication from an existing patient in the address book.
+Remove all medication from an existing patient in the patient contact book.

 Format: `unprescribe INDEX m/MEDICINE_NAME` or `unprescribe INDEX m/all`